 At some point, the Royal Navy opened itself a ginger beer bottling plant (ginger beer and ginger ale differ in the way they are made, but neither is usually alcoholic — although the company Crabbie’s makes an excellent alcoholic ginger beer)m ostensibly to encourage their sailors to drink something a little less boozy.
 Sailors being sailors, they just mixed the ginger beer with the rum, and thus was born the Dark & Stormy.
 Like all of the most enjoyable old school cocktails, it’s a simple concoction: 2 oz. dark rum (Gosling’s will insist — sometimes via legal threats — that it has to be Gosling’s brand rum), 3 oz. ginger beer (again, Gosling’s will insist on Gosling’s, and in this case, why not?), and 1/2 oz. lime juice.
 Combine all the ingredients in a glass with ice cubes and stir.
 The lime juice is optional — common in the United states, frowned upon in Bermuda.

 Pinaud’s Lime Sec Cologne is the only product on this list that doesn’t bear the Clubman brand.
-It’s exact origin is shrouded in a mystery that spans generations.
+Its exact origin is shrouded in a mystery that spans generations.
 Or something.
 Whatever the case, Lime Sec is the most divisive modern Pinaud scent after the Lilac Vegetal among the types of people who get divisive over inexpensive grooming supplies and aftershaves.
 The charge against Lime Sec primarily is that it smells too candied and artificial, less lime and more Jolly Rancher.
-And straight from the bottle (nosed, not consumed) I can see where they’re coming from, but I disagree.
-It is strong, but to me, it has the strong scent of a really good, really ripe lime, backed with orange and lemon zest and a tiny bit of spice.
-It’s like a gin and tonic, or a drink I once had at a remote rain forest inn where the owner prepared for me a spritzer of rum, local soda water, bitters, and the juice of a lime (picked quite literally from the tree outside the front door).
+And straight from the bottle (nosed, not consumed) I can see where they’re coming from.
+It is strong, and whatever else might be there is overpowered by artificial lime scent.

 Wear it when you drink: Philip Marlowe’s Gimlet